How new task versions are created

 The task’s status is displayed as Task failed.

-The product application continues to use the old task version until the expiry date is reached.
+The assessment continues to use the old task version until the expiry date is reached.
 The old task version remains nearing expiry.
-This means that if the product application is approved, it remains approved until the expiry date is reached.
-Likewise, if the product application is not yet approved, it can be approved using the old task version until the expiry date is reached.
+This means that if the assessment is passed, it remains passed until the expiry date is reached.
+Likewise, if the assessment is not yet passed, it can be passed using the old task version until the expiry date is reached.

-If you would like to reject or cancel the product application before the expiry date is reached, you can do it manually.
-Learn how to reject or cancel a product application manually.
+If you would like to fail or cancel the assessment before the expiry date is reached, you can do it manually.
+Learn how to fail or cancel an assessment manually.

 If the new version is not passed or failed, it remains incomplete, even once the expiry date is reached.